The Best UK Specialty Coffee Roasters in 2024

 His journey into coffee began some 10 years ago in Australia.
 Since then, his passion for coffee has led him to become the UK Barista Champion no less than three times.

-The coffee roasting business was started just a few years ago alongside the existing coffee shop Colonna & Smalls located in Bath.
+They started the coffee roasting business a few years ago alongside their existing coffee shop, Colonna & Smalls, in Bath.

 Colonna offers a changing menu of specialty coffee beans divided into four exciting categories: Foundation, Discovery, Rare and Decaf.